 library(SticsREval)

-config <- make_config(
+config <- Configuration$new(

 stics_exe = "/path/to/stics",

-workspace = "/workspace/",
+usms_workspace = "/workspace/",

 metadata_file = "/workspace/metadata.csv",

-output_dir = "/workspace/outputs/"
+output_dir = "/workspace/outputs/",

 )

-evaluate(config)# Without a GitHub token
+Evaluation$new(config)$run()# Without a GitHub token

 docker build -t stics-r-eval .